-Eric “Errah” Caunca is an educator, a cook, and a food writer from the Philippines.
-He writes about various topics of Filipino cuisine.
+Eric is an educator, cook, and food writer from the Philippines.
+He writes about various topics relating to Filipino cuisine.

 Sisig is a Filipino dish that originated from the province of Pampanga in the Philippines.
 The origin story of this dish is an interesting one.
 The term sisig originally referred to a mix of sour fruits and vegetables, dressed in vinegar, garlic, pepper, and salt, which was typically eaten by pregnant women.
 Later on, the fruit was replaced with pork.
 During the U.S. occupation, Americans didn't like consuming the head and internal organs of pigs, so they gave these parts to the locals.
 Filipinos are a resourceful bunch so nothing was wasted.
 The discarded pork was chopped, mixed with onion, fried, and then served on a hot plate.
 This is how sisig was born.